cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

 [*] Got EOF while sending in interactive
 ```

 As expected, when ASLR is enabled, our absolute address for the shellcode is no good...
 Let's test our exploit against the live application.
 To do this, we just need to change one line of code: `p = process('./start', aslr=True)` to `p = remote('chall.pwnable.tw', 10000)`.
-This causes the exploit to connect to the pwnable.tw challenge server instead of our local binary.
+This causes the script to connect to the pwnable.tw challenge server instead of our local binary.

 ```
 :::console